 With regard to establishing a field (zone, campus, locus, dedicated area) for translation by publishing versions of one poem in many languages, the Albero Project also takes up ideas and motifs that were first explored– and are still being mapped out – in the Volta Project, in the International Literary Quarterly, edited by Peter Robertson.
 The introductory essay to that anthology, entitled ‘Border/Lines’ (2009), is also relevant to the current Albero Project.

-Two authorial statements on poetics from the ongoing series Imagem are incorporated into the Albero Project, each consisting of twelve propositions: Concerning Tree, and A Dendrology.
+Some authorial statements on poetics from the ongoing series Imagem are incorporated into the Albero Project.
 A further contribution consists of a pair of visual poems from a series of thirty-two collaborative pieces, entitled DYAD made with the artist and graphic designer Will Hill.
 The Albero Project also includes the republication of Stefano Maria Casella’s explorative study of Tree, first composed by him in English, as well as his own translation of it into Italian.

 I think it’s worth mentioning here that in the 1980s, my first intention for a multilingual edition of Tree was that it should appear in book form.
 That was, of course, impractical.
 But the Internet offers many unparalleled and exciting possibilities for multi-media and collaborative projects of this kind, just as it does for multilingual publication.
 New media, especially when combined with established ones, always create new art forms; and the Internet, it seems, is especially open to fostering experimentation and encouraging co-operation – particularly, as here, between an enlightened and enthusiastic editor, poets, translators, and practitioners of art forms other than writing.
 This project would never have been put together so swiftly and effectively if it were not for the Internet.